FAQs (Frequently Asked Questions)

 Q: How do I read my meter?

-A: Please view the photos below as an example of what your meter looks like.
-When you read your meter you will read the numbers registered on the black and white analog dials.
-You will include all numbers showing on the analog dial and always be sure to add the stationary zero at the end.
+A: Please view the photo below as an example of what your meter looks like.
+When you read your meter you will read the numbers across the top of the LED display.
+The last to digits to the right are 100ths of a gallon.